• Skip to main content

 Guinan County

-Guinan County, also known as “Mangra (Mangla) County“, is a county in the eastern part of Hainan Tibetan Autonomous Prefecture in Qinghai Province.
+Guinan County, also known as “Mangra (Mangla) County“, is a county in eastern part of Hainan Tibetan Autonomous Prefecture in Qinghai Province.
 It covers an area of 6,693 square kilometers.
 It has a vast terrain, magnificent scenery and a wide variety of biological species.
-Guinan County is adjacent to Zeku County to the east, Tongde County to the south, Xinghai County and Gonghe County to the west, and Guide County to the north.
-The Longyangxia Reservoir, the largest reservoir in the upper reaches of the Yellow River, is built at the junction of the northern part of the county and Gonghe County.

-Local climate: Plateau continental climate
+Plateau continental climate

 Most popular sites

-Lutsang Gompa also known as “Lu Gonpa”, its full name is “Lutsang Gon Shedrub Gepeling”; Located at the foot of Hamairi Mountain, about 2 kilometers northwest of Mangla township, it is administratively under the jurisdiction of Senduo Township.
-There are 955 houses in this gompa, among which the main buildings are 1 assembly hall called “Qia Dangma”, 1 main hall of “Lhakang Sai Dangma” and 1 “Rushze Lhakang” hall.
-It was demolished during the “Cultural Revolution” in 1960s’ of 20th century, and being reopened in 1981.
+Lutsang Gompa also known as “Lu Gonpa“, its full name is “Lutsang Gon Shedrub Gepeling“; Located at foot of Hamairi Mountain, about 2 kilometers northwest of Mangla township, it is administratively under jurisdiction of Senduo Township.
+There are 955 houses in this gompa, among which main buildings are 1 assembly hall called “Qia Dangma”, 1 main hall of “Lhakang Sai Dangma” and 1 “Rushze Lhakang” hall.
+It was demolished during “Cultural Revolution” in 1960s’ of 20th century, and being reopened in 1981.
 Now there are 15 sutra halls were rebuilt, and 87 monks’ houses; There are now about 90 monks including one living Buddha

 Geography and Climate